MIST-Lab/APR-Extension-BITRUN-/ReadMe.md

 # Abstractor
 ### what:
 	This is a modern cheat-sheet to make code a more abstract concept.
+	In other words, a Automatic Programming Repair tool.
 ### why:
 	Our work aims to package the complex programming details and left people more time to focus on something more important.
 ### why blockchain: